 Middle School School-Year Programming

-We have put a lot of energy into making this a fun, engaging, and supportive after school option to help guide young people through these challenging years.
+We have put a lot of energy into making this a fun, engaging, and supportive after-school option to help guide young people through these challenging years.
 We would love to have your youth with us this school year, in a structured and supportive environment.
-This structured program will offer all opportunities free of charge.
+This program will offer all opportunities free of charge.

-We provide school pick-up for O'Keeffe and Sherman students and take-home transportation on a case-by-case basis for youth in the service area mapped here.
+We provide school pick-up for O'Keeffe, Whitehorse, and Sherman students.
+We also offer take-home transportation on a case-by-case basis for youth in the service area mapped here.

 Youth enrolled in study sessions will be engaged in academic support through both in school and out of school academic case management and tutoring support.
 Daily homework assistance will be available as well as subject specific support.
 GCC staff will communicate with school day staff to ensure support and connection from the school day to afterschool setting.
 Staff will also engage and collaborate with youth in developing study skills and accessing resources.